Diegoiorio/map-forge/README.md

 ## Run with Docker

 This project includes a ready-to-use `Dockerfile` in the repository root.
+Docker Compose is the recommended way to build and run the app locally.

 ### Prerequisites

 - Docker installed (Docker Desktop on Windows, macOS, or Linux)
 - A `.env.local` file in the project root with the required environment variables (see the section above)

-### Build the Docker image
+### Build and run (one command)

 From the project root, run: